It’s good to talk…

 – overlook when their defences are not helping them;

-– find it difficult to change when their defences interfere with their capacity to engage with peopleGail Evans, Counselling for Dummies
+– find it difficult to change when their defences interfere with their capacity to engage with peopleGail Evans

 Wouldn’t it be a tragedy if our defences stopped us from getting useful feedback?

-I’m a great believer in learning from trial and error and from my own mistakes.
-But I don’t let that stop me from getting feedback or from learning from someone else’s hard-won expertise.
-Working with an expert means you can skip a lot of frustration and confusion – not to mention wasted time and money.
-Having a teacher / coach / counsellor for a few months can be worth years of trial and error.
+Working with a coach means you can skip a lot of frustration and confusion – not to mention wasted time and money.
+Having a tutor / coach / counsellor for a few months can be worth years of trial and error.
+Without this, we can get stuck in a rut.

-Yes you can do it by yourself.
+Yes maybe you can do it by yourself?
 I taught myself personal finance (as well as learning from books) but the cost was making some big mistakes along the way that I could have avoided.

 So its good to talk.
 It’s good to have a sounding board.